 The cultures were grown at 30°C in an automatic microplate reader (Tecan infinite F200 Pro), shaking at 886.9 RPM, until they reached stationary phase.
 OD595 readings were taken every 15 minutes with continuous shaking between readings.

 Samples were collected from the incubated microplate at the beginning of the experiment and once an hour for 6-8 hours: 1-10 µL were removed from 4 wells (different wells for each sample), and diluted into cold PBS buffer (DPBS with calcium and magnesium; Biological Industries, 02-020-1).
 These samples were analyzed with a fluorescent cell sorter (Miltenyi Biotec MACSQuant VYB).
 GFP was detected using a 488nm/520(50)nm FITC laser.
 RFP was detected with a 561nm/615(20)nm dsRed laser.
 Samples were diluted further to eliminate "double" event (events detected as both "green" and "red" due to high cell density) and noise in the cell sorter (2).

-Experiments with the lacI strains were similar: strains were inoculated into 1 mL of LB media and grown overnight.
+LacI experiments: Strains were inoculated into 1 mL of LB media and grown overnight.
 Saturated overnight cultures were diluted and preconditioned to the DM media supplemented with glycerol by transferring 1 μL into 1 mL of said growth media and incubated for 24 hours.
 On the next day, 2 μL of the preconditioned culture was transferred into 89 μL of the same media, with variable IPTG concentrations, in a 96-well microplate.
 The microbplate then incubated in a microbplate reader (VersaMax) at 37°C until cells reached stationary phase.
 OD450 readings were taken every 5 minutes.

 Data analysis.
-Fluorescent cell sorter output data was analyzed using R (25) with the flowPeaks package that implements an unsupervised flow cytometry clustering algorithm (26).
+Fluorescent experiments: Fluorescent cell sorter output data was analyzed using R (25) with the flowPeaks package that implements an unsupervised flow cytometry clustering algorithm (26).
 Growth curve data were analyzed using Curveball, a new open-source software written in Python (23) that implements the approach presented in this manuscript.
 The software includes both a programmatic interface (API) and a command line interface (CLI), and therefore does not require programming skills.
 The source code makes use of several Python packages: NumPy (27), SciPy (28), Matplotlib (29), Pandas (30), Seaborn (31), LMFIT (32), Scikit-learn (33), and SymPy (34).
-Growth curves of the lacI strains were independently analyzed using the same model but different software implementation.
+LacI experiments: Growth curves of the lacI strains were analyzed using the same models but different software implementation.
+We note specific differences in the analysis wherever these apply.

 Fitting growth models.
 To fit growth models (eqs.
 2) to mono-culture density data we used the least-squares non-linear curve fitting procedure in SciPy’s least_squares function (28).
 We then calculate the Bayesian Information Criteria (BIC) of several nested models, defined by fixing some of the growth parameters (see Appendix 1, Table S1, and Figure S2).
 BIC is given by: